SAP-samples/teched2025-AD160/exercises/ex1/README.md

 That means if you don't have a folder **test/data** with sample data, go back to Cline and let's generate some sample data.

 ```
 Add some meaningful sample data to the application for incidents and conversation logs.
 If you already have sample data in db/data move them to test/data.
-Don't run a preview.
+Don't run a preview.use the mcp server cds-mcp.
 ```

 Accept the proposal and file generation from the AI Agent.
 Afterwards verify that you have csv files in the test/data folder.